Electret

-An electret (formed as a portmanteau of electr- from "electricity" and -et from "magnet") is a dielectric material that has a quasi-permanent electric charge or dipole polarisation.
-An electret generates internal and external electric fields, and is the electrostatic equivalent of a permanent magnet.
-Although Oliver Heaviside coined this term in 1885, materials with electret properties were already known to science and had been studied since the early 1700s.
-One particular example is the electrophorus, a device consisting of a slab with electret properties and a separate metal plate.
-The electrophorus was originally invented by Johan Carl Wilcke in Sweden and again by Alessandro Volta in Italy.
+An electret (formed as a portmanteau of electr- from "electricity" and -et from "magnet") is a dielectric material that has a quasi-permanent electrical polarisation.
+An electret has internal and external electric fields, and is the electrostatic equivalent of a permanent magnet.

-The name derives from "electron" and "magnet"; drawing analogy to the formation of a magnet by alignment of magnetic domains in a piece of iron.
-Historically, electrets were made by first melting a suitable dielectric material such as a polymer or wax that contains polar molecules, and then allowing it to re-solidify in a powerful electrostatic field.
-The polar molecules of the dielectric align themselves to the direction of the electrostatic field, producing a dipole electret with a permanent electrostatic bias.
-Modern electrets are usually made by embedding excess charges into a highly insulating dielectric, e.g. by means of an electron beam, corona discharge, injection from an electron gun, electric breakdown across a gap, or a dielectric barrier.
+The term electret was coined by Oliver Heaviside for a (typically dielectric) material which has electrical charges of opposite sign at its extremities.
+Some materials with electret properties were already known to science and had been studied since the early 1700s.
+One example is the electrophorus, a device consisting of a slab with electret properties and a separate metal plate.
+The electrophorus was originally invented by Johan Carl Wilcke in Sweden in 1762 and improved by Alessandro Volta in Italy in 1775.
+The first documented case of production was by Mototarô Eguchi in 1925 who melted a suitable dielectric material such as a polymer or wax that contained polar molecules, and then allowed it to solidify in a powerful electric field.
+The polar molecules of the dielectric align themselves to the direction of the electric field, producing a dipole electret with a quasi-permanent polarization.
+Modern electrets are sometimes made by embedding excess charges into a highly insulating dielectric, e.g. using an electron beam, corona discharge, injection from an electron gun, electric breakdown across a gap, or a dielectric barrier.